From Ignition to Extinction: Ensuring Success in Prescribed Burns

 Promoting prescribed burns means ensuring they are fully controlled.
 When a fire is declared out, it must be out.
 People need to trust that every effort has been made to prevent reignition, keeping communities safe.

-Nova’s Hotspot plugin should be integral to any prescribed burn operation, regardless of whether a drone was used to start the fire.
+Nova’s Hotspot add-on should be integral to any prescribed burn operation, regardless of whether a drone was used to start the fire.
 It’s an inexpensive, upfront investment that supports ongoing prescribed burns, contributing to healthy ecosystem management.

 Sign up today and start flying!